-Conservation Area

-Character Appraisal

 Townscape

-The Conservation Area is characterised by Georgian and early Victorian rectilinear development of grand formal streets lined by fine terraced building expressing neo-classical order, regularity, symmetry, rigid geometry, and a hierarchical arrangement of buildings and spaces.
+The Conservation Area is characterised by Georgian and early Victorian rectilinear development of grand formal streets lined by fine terraced building expressing neoclassical order, regularity, symmetry, rigid geometry, and a hierarchical arrangement of buildings and spaces.
 They create a regular pattern of stately streets, squares and crescents, interspersed by formal gardens, and containing a series of major classical buildings by architects of the stature of Robert Adam.

 While there are a considerable number of prominent buildings and focal points in the area, the sloping topography means that punctuation above the skyline is limited.
 The features that are prominent and can be seen from many parts of the area are the Old Town Ridge, Calton Hill with its monuments, and St Mary's Cathedral.
-The former St James Centre was a prominent feature that could be seen from many viewpoints.
+Sitting alongside Calton Hill, the concrete development of the St James Centre forms an obtrusive element that can be seen from many points.

-Conservation Area

-Character Appraisal

 Princes Street gardens, with its Castle ridge backcloth, provides an open natural setting for a number of landmark buildings directly associated with Edinburgh.
 The magnificent Greek revival pavilion art galleries by Playfair at the foot of the Mound give credence to Edinburgh as the 'Athens of the North'.
 Further to the east is the Gothic steeple of the Scott Monument.
 The Balmoral Hotel (formerly the North British) completed in 1902 is a large quadrangular building, with a domed clock tower overlooking Waverley Station.

-The New Town is made up of a mix of town houses and tenement buildings, usually following a sloping topography, and adopting a generally uniform height with only church spires projecting above them.
+These features apart, the New Town is made up of a mix of town houses and tenement buildings, usually following a sloping topography, and adopting a generally uniform height with only church spires projecting above them.
 Within the grid layouts, there are individual set pieces and important buildings that do not disturb the skyline.
 The New Town can also be viewed from above at locations such as the Castle and Calton Hill, which makes the roofscape and skyline sensitive to any modern additions.

-To understand the character of the Conservation Area, it is as appropriate to break it down into smaller parts.
+To understand the character of the Conservation Area, it is as appropriate to break it down into the smaller parts, which make up the whole.
 However, there is a strong sense of these parts 'fitting together' to form a unique and special place.

-Conservation Area Character Appraisal First New Town The completed development of the First New Town was characterised by:
+First New Town

+The completed development of the First New Town was characterised by: